bradford-hamilton/Ruby-On-Quails/guides/source/generators.md

 Customizing Your Workflow
 -------------------------

-Rails own generators are flexible enough to let you customize scaffolding.
+Quails own generators are flexible enough to let you customize scaffolding.
 They can be configured in `config/application.rb`, these are some defaults:

 ```ruby
 config.generators do |g|